top of page

 Beautiful Pine Lake.

-Along the Pine Lake walk, you will find some of Tasmania’s rarest trees, including Pencil Pines.
-Continue wandering along the winding boardwalk until you reach Pine Lake, where you can sit and enjoy the tranquillity of this wonderful alpine region.
+Along the Pine Lake walk, you will find some of Tasmania’s rarest trees, the Pencil Pines.
+Wander along the boardwalk, and you will reach the viewing area of Pine Lake, a small alpine lake fringed by pencil pines.

 Wonderful Westmorland Falls.